foolmuyi/ML-AndrewNg/README.md

-This is my programming exercise of AndrewNg's machine learning course.
+This is programming exercises of AndrewNg's machine learning course.
 I uploaded it to github just for backing up.
+Please respect the Honor code.
+Don't copy my answer.